cstandre/cstandre/README.md

-# Hi!
-Welcome 👋🏼
+# Welcome 👋🏼
 #### Portland, OR | [Email](mailto:caitlynstandre@gmail.com) | [LinkedIn](https://www.linkedin.com/in/caitlyn-st-andre/)

-Hi!
-My name is Caitlyn, and I'm a full stack software engineer.
-With a background in operations analysis, I've honed my skills in accurately and timely delivering client requests.
-Collaborating with stakeholders to improve processes has been an integral part of my journey, and I'm excited to leverage that experience in my new career as a software engineer.
+Hello, I'm Caitlyn, a full stack software engineer driven by the art of turning code into impactful solutions.
+My background in operations analysis has refined my SQL skills, enabling precise and prompt client request delivery.
+Collaborating with stakeholders to streamline processes has been a constant theme in my journey, now fueling my software engineering career.

-I thrive on transforming visions into reality with code and taking on the challenge of solving brain-teasing bugs.
-My passion lies in the creative process of coding and the satisfaction that comes with seeing a project come to life.
+I thrive on translating concepts into reality through code and enjoy unraveling complex bugs.
+My true passion lies in the creative essence of coding and the fulfillment of witnessing projects come to fruition.

-During my time at App Academy, I had the opportunity to work on three exciting projects, utilizing a diverse set of tools and programming languages.
-I'm proficient in Express, Sequelize, JavaScript, React/Redux, Flask, Python, SQLAlchemy, HTML, and CSS.
-Feel free to check out my projects below!
+Beyond coding, I find solace in my favorite game, Breath of the Wild, or challenge my mind with Sudoku puzzles.
+My creativity extends to crocheting, and I savor life's pleasures in good food and live music, often enjoyed with friends.

-When I'm not coding, you can find me engrossed in my favorite game, Breath of the Wild, or challenging myself with Sudoku puzzles.
-I also have a creative side and enjoy crocheting.
-And of course, what's life without good food and live music?
-I love to indulge in both while spending quality time with friends.
+Let's collaboratively shape innovation and forge new paths.

-I'm looking forward to connecting with like-minded professionals and exploring new opportunities in the software engineering field.
-Let's make great things happen together!
+During my time at App Academy, I tackled three dynamic projects, utilizing a versatile set of tools and languages.

 #### Languages and Tools: